msoule/learn_java/README.md

 There are three main IDEs to which I am familiar.

-1. Intellij
+* Intellij

 This has become the standard IDE since the fall of Eclipse.
 It does cost money but there is free version that should do for most personal projects.
-(Here is a setup tutorial)[https://examples.javacodegeeks.com/desktop-java/ide/intellij-idea-tutorial-beginners/].
+[Here is a setup tutorial](https://examples.javacodegeeks.com/desktop-java/ide/intellij-idea-tutorial-beginners/).

-2. Eclipse
+* Eclipse

 Still a very popular IDE but it's in decline.
 Every version seems to get worse.
 It will probably be fine for the 30 day challenge but you may problems as your projects become more advanced.
-(Here is a setup tutorial)[https://www.tutorialspoint.com/eclipse/eclipse_installation.htm].
+[Here is a setup tutorial](https://www.tutorialspoint.com/eclipse/eclipse_installation.htm).
 Let me know if you have trouble with that tutorial.
 Eclipse is notorious for having outdated and nonsense tutorials for every feature and addon.

-3. Netbeans
+* Netbeans

 This IDE has been neglected for a long time.
-(Recently Apache adopted it into it's community)[https://wiki.apache.org/incubator/NetBeansProposal].
+[Recently Apache adopted it into it's community](https://wiki.apache.org/incubator/NetBeansProposal).
 So it may improve in the near future.
 Not recommended for this challenge.

 If none of the above interest you then don't be afraid to stick to your trusty text editor + terminal.
 It should be fine for the purposes of this challenge.